top of page

 Missy Kleinz

-• Nov 5
+• Nov 5, 2025

 • 6 min read

-That's something I had to learn through experience.
+That's a lesson I learned through experience.

 Before I Found My Voice

 I wanted to speak up, to ask what was happening between us, but I was scared.
-Scared to hear something that might confirm my fears - that maybe I wasn't wanted, that maybe I was the problem.
+Scared to hear something that might confirm my fears—that maybe I wasn't wanted, that maybe I was the problem.

 So, I stayed quiet.

-The quieter I got, the more disconnected I felt - not only from them, but from myself.
+The quieter I got, the more disconnected I felt—not only from them but from myself.
 I told myself I was keeping the peace, but inside, I was shutting down.
 I never brought up what was happening or asked for clarity.
 I graduated without ever addressing the tension or understanding what had gone wrong.

 The Healing Came Years Later